ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-duration-text-hld.md

 ### Angular integration

 An Angular directive will be created for the component.
 The component will not have form association, so a `ControlValueAccessor` will not be created.
+The `DurationFormatter` will be re-exported from Angular.

 ### Blazor integration

 A Blazor wrapper will be created for the component.
+Blazor will not provide a means to access the formatting function of the `DurationFormatter` until there is a client requirement for it.

 ### Visual Appearance